 In their own words, Satellogic is building ‘the first scalable earth observation platform with the ability to remap the entire planet at both high-frequency and high-resolution’.
-This week, they have successfully delivered two new spacecraft into low earth orbit.
+With this week’s launch, they have successfully delivered two new spacecraft satellites into low earth orbit.

 China Great Wall Industry Corporation (CGWIC) successfully delivered two NewSat Mark IV spacecraft.
 Both satellites are equipped with two payloads: a multispectral camera with 1 meter resolution and a hyperspectral camera with 30 meter resolution.
 A Long March 2D rocket launched the satellites from the Taiyuan Satellite Launch Center, joining their eight other satellites already in orbit.